 How will the school support my child to change classes and/or move on to a new school when they reach the appropriate stage(s)?

-Careful consideration is given to preparing pupils with SEN for transition at all stages.
+Careful consideration is given to preparing pupils with SEND for transition at all stages.
 Initial contact is made with the setting previously attended as soon as we are notified that a child is transferring into our school.
 When a child changes classes or moves to another school, teachers liaise together and with parents/carers, sharing information and preparing the child well in advance of the move.

-Teachers and SENCos pay particular attention to preparing children with SEN when they transfer from lower to middle school and middle to upper school, and address any learning and well-being concerns that may arise.
+Teachers and SENCos pay particular attention to preparing children with SEND when they transfer from lower to middle school and middle to upper school, and address any learning and well-being concerns that may arise.

 Central Bedfordshire Council's Local SEND Offer